 Sander joined iversity in September 2014 as Managing Director of the company.
-He focuses on managing the internal organisation.
+He focuses on general management and shareholder relations.
 Before joining iversity, Sander held the role of CFO at The New Motion, a tech company offering charging solutions to drivers of electric vehicles.
 In this role he contributed to raising over € 14 million in funding.
 Thus the company grew from scratch to a € 10 million annual turnover in four years.
 Before becoming CFO at what was then a small start-up with only 6 employees, Sander co-founded a franchise chain of high-concept restaurants throughout Europe.
 He started his career in the public sector, working as an economist at the Dutch Central Bank and Dutch Ministry of Finance, and as a consultant for the World Bank in India.

 Florian is iversity’s Director of Business Development, building and maintaining relationships with our academic and professional clients and aiding them in developing effective online learning products.
 Before joining iversity, Florian worked as a management consultant at McKinsey & Co. in London, U.K. He then took the role of strategy manager at The Open University in Milton Keynes, U.K., where he developed an abiding interest in online education and the opportunities it opens up for learners and instructors alike.
-Florian holds a DPhil in Political Economy and a MPhil in European Politics and Society, both from the University of Oxford in the U.K., as well as a BA in International Affairs from the George Washington University in Washington, D.C. in the U.S.
+Florian holds a DPhil in Political Economy and a MPhil in European Politics and Society, both from the University of Oxford, as well as a BA in International Affairs from the George Washington University in Washington, D.C.